Infineon/mtb-example-btsdk-hal-low-power/README.md

 ![ADV](./images/ADV.png)

-### Test the connection using the LightBlue Connect mobile app
+### Test the connection using the LightBlue mobile app

 1. Turn ON Bluetooth&reg; on your Android or iOS device.

-2. Launch the LightBlue Connect app.
+2. Launch the LightBlue app.

-3. Do the following on the LightBlue Connect app:
+3. Do the following on the LightBlue app:

-   1. Swipe down on the LightBlue Connect app home screen to start scanning for **Bluetooth&reg; Low Power**.
-Your device appears in the LightBlue Connect app home screen.
+   1. Swipe down on the LightBlue app home screen to start scanning for **low Power**.
+Your device appears in the LightBlue app home screen.

    2. Select your device to establish a Bluetooth&reg; LE connection.